12 Things You Didn’t Know About King Charles III

 He has performed in Shakespeare plays

-Some fear his strong opinions could get him into hot water
+Some feared his strong opinions could get him into hot water

-Part of the royal family’s involve supporting public causes, but for the monarch (currently Queen Elizabeth II), it’s unconstitutional to express any political opinions.
-Prince Charles has a history of veering into the realm of politics—he condemned a number of government-backed London building projects in the 1980s, and these days he passionately discusses climate change—which some fear doesn’t bode well for the next in line for the crown.
-But in a recent BBC documentary, he brushed aside fears that he wouldn’t be able to separate his political ideals as prince from his need for neutrality as king.
+Being part of the royal family involves supporting public causes, but it’s unconstitutional for the monarch to express any political opinions.
+Before becoming king, Charles had a history of veering into the realm of politics—he condemned a number of government-backed London building projects in the 1980s and has passionately discussed climate change—which some feared wouldn’t bode well for him when he was heir to the throne.
+But in a BBC documentary, he brushed aside fears that he wouldn’t be able to separate his political ideals as then-prince from his need for neutrality as king.
 “I’m not that stupid,” he explained.
-Find out more about what will happen when Prince Charles eventually becomes king.

 He has open-minded views on religion